Susan Faludi

-Susan Charlotte Faludi (/fəˈluːdi/; born April 18, 1959) is an American feminist, journalist, and author.
-She won a Pulitzer Prize for Explanatory Journalism in 1991, for a report on the leveraged buyout of Safeway Stores, Inc., a report that the Pulitzer Prize committee commended for depicting the "human costs of high finance".
-She was also awarded the Kirkus Prize in 2016 for In the Darkroom, which was also a finalist for the 2017 Pulitzer Prize in biography.
+Susan Charlotte Faludi (/fəˈluːdi/; born April 18, 1959) is an American journalist and feminist author.
+She won a Pulitzer Prize for Explanatory Journalism in 1991, for a report on the leveraged buyout of Safeway, a report that the Pulitzer Prize committee commended for depicting the "human costs of high finance."
+She was awarded the Kirkus Prize for Nonfiction in 2016 for In the Darkroom, which was also a finalist for the 2017 Pulitzer Prize for Biography.

 Early life and education

-Susan Faludi was born in 1959 in Queens, New York, and grew up in Yorktown Heights, New York.
-She was born to Marilyn (Lanning), a homemaker and journalist, and Steven Faludi, who was a photographer.
-Steven Faludi (born István Friedman), who was Jewish and a survivor of the Holocaust, had emigrated from Hungary.
-(He eventually came out as a transgender woman, and died in 2015).
+Susan Faludi was born in 1959 in Queens, New York, and grew up in Yorktown Heights.
+She was born to Marilyn Lanning, a homemaker and journalist, and Stefánie Faludi, a photographer.
+Stefánie Faludi was a Jewish survivor of the Holocaust who had emigrated from Hungary.
+In 2004 she came out to Susan as a transgender woman, and died in 2015.
 Susan Faludi has dual US & Hungarian citizenship.
 Her maternal grandfather was also Jewish.

-Faludi attended Harvard University, where she was elected to Phi Beta Kappa and served as Managing Editor of The Harvard Crimson.
-She graduated in 1981 with a Bachelor of Arts degree summa cum laude.
+Faludi attended Harvard University, where she was elected to Phi Beta Kappa and served as managing editor of The Harvard Crimson.
+She graduated in 1981 with a Bachelor of Arts in history and literature.

 Career

-Faludi became a professional journalist, writing for The New York Times, Miami Herald, The Atlanta Journal-Constitution, the San Jose Mercury News, and The Wall Street Journal, among other publications.
+Faludi became a professional journalist, writing for The New York Times, the Miami Herald, The Atlanta Journal-Constitution, the San Jose Mercury News, and The Wall Street Journal, among other publications.

 During the 1980s, Faludi wrote several articles on feminism and the apparent resistance to the movement.
-Seeing a pattern emerge, she wrote her first book, Backlash: The Undeclared War Against American Women, which was released in late 1991.
+Seeing a pattern emerge, she wrote her first book, Backlash: The Undeclared War Against American Women, about this manufactured media resistance to feminism, which was released in late 1991.

+She won a Pulitzer Prize for Explanatory Journalism in 1991, for a report in The Wall Street Journal on the leveraged buyout of Safeway.

-In 2008–2009, Faludi was a fellow at the Radcliffe Institute for Advanced Study, and during the 2013–2014 academic year, she was the Tallman Scholar in the Gender and Women's Studies Program at Bowdoin College.
-Since January 2013, Faludi has been a contributing editor at The Baffler magazine in Cambridge, Massachusetts.
+In 2008–2009, Faludi was a fellow at the Radcliffe Institute for Advanced Study at Harvard University, and during the 2013–2014 academic year, she was the Tallman Scholar in the Gender and Women's Studies Program at Bowdoin College.
+Since January 2013, Faludi has been a contributing editor at The Baffler.

 In 1996, Faludi was awarded honoris causa membership in Omicron Delta Kappa at SUNY Plattsburgh.
-In 2017, she was awarded an honorary doctoral degree from Stockholm University in Sweden.
+In 2017, she was awarded an honorary doctorate from Stockholm University.